 (see also https://www.bitzer.de)

 For some time there has been increasing interest in using propylene (propene) as a substitute for R22 or HFC.
-Due to its higher volumetric refrigerating capacity and lower boiling temperature (compared to R290), applications in medium and low temperature systems are of particular interest, e.g. liquid chillers for supermarkets.
-On the other hand, higher pressure levels (> 20%) and discharge gas temperatures have to be taken into consideration, thus restricting the possible application range.
+Due to its higher volumetric refrigerating capacity and lower boiling temperature (compared to R290), applications in medium and low temperature systems are of particular interest, e.g. liquid chillers.
+On the other hand, higher pressure levels (> 20%) and discharge gas temperatures have to be taken into consideration, restricting the possible application range.

 With regard to system technology, experience gained from the use of propane can widely be applied to propylene.
-However, component dimensions have to be altered due to higher volumetric refrigerating capacity (R290/R1270/R22 – comparison of performance data of a semi-hermetic compressor).
+However, component dimensions have to be altered due to higher volumetric refrigerating capacity (Comparison of performance data).
 The compressor displacement is correspondingly lower, as are the suction and high pressure volume flows.
-Because of higher vapour density, the mass flow is almost the same as for R290.
+Because of higher vapour density, however, the mass flow is almost the same as for R290.
 As liquid density is nearly identical, the same applies to the liquid volume in circulation.

 As with R290, an internal heat exchanger between suction and liquid lines is of advantage.
 However, due to the higher discharge gas temperature of R1270, restrictions are partly necessary at high pressure ratios.